 - other similar occupations

 - the duties and tasks.

-Select a job to find out if your skills, abilities and knowledge match the job's suggested requirements.
+Select an occupation to find out if your skills, abilities and knowledge match the occupation's suggested requirements.
 Other job-specific information provided includes:

 - possible job prospects

 - future demand